-A considerable portion of the human DNA sequence consist of tandemly repeated sequences which are generally called satellites.
+CONSIDERABLE PORTION OF THE HUMAN DNA SEQUENCE consists of tandemly repeated sequences which are generally called satellites.
 The primary example of satellite sequences is the alpha-satellite DNA which is located in the centromeric regions of human chromosomes.
-Alpha-satellite sequences are composed of tandemly repeated monomers, basic repeat units of size approximately 171bp.
+Alpha-satellite sequences are composed of tandemly repeated monomers, basic repeat units of size approximately 171 bp.
 Arbitrary pairs of alpha-satellite monomers usually exhibit considerable sequence divergence (up to 40%).
-However it is usually possible to partition the alpha-satellite sequence into blocks of some k monomers ( $4 \le k \le 20$ ) between which the sequence divergence is much lower (5% or less) [16].
+However, it is usually possible to partition the alpha-satellite sequence into blocks of some k monomers ($4 \le k \le 20$) between which the sequence divergence is much lower (5% or less) (Willard and Waye, 1987).